 Summaries of the residential population and housing units exposed to noise levels exceeding 65 DNL for the Existing (2022) Condition noise contour are provided in Table 3-21.
 A total of 6,216 housing units are located within the 65+ DNL noise contour.
 A list of noise sensitive facilities within the 65+ DNL Noise Contour for the Existing (2022) Condition are listed in Table 3-22.
-There are nine schools (two have been sound insulated), 19 places of worship, three nursing homes, and two libraries within the 65+ DNL noise contour.
+There are nine schools (five have been sound insulated and one additional school is in the process of being sound insulated), 19 places of worship, three nursing homes, and two libraries within the 65+ DNL noise contour.

-30 FAA, 2023, AEDT, Version 3f (latest version when modeling was completed). https://aedt.faa.gov/3f information.aspx.
+31 FAA, 2023, AEDT, Version 3f (latest version when modeling was completed). https://aedt.faa.gov/3f information.aspx.